-Too many lives are lost or forever changed due to preventable traffic crashes locally, and Southern Nevada has experienced a steady increase in traffic-related deaths over the past several years.
-Life-changing crashes don't just impact people who drive; people who walk, cycle, ride transit, and drive motorcycles are among the most vulnerable and are disproportionately affected.
+Too many lives are lost or forever changed due to preventable traffic crashes locally, and Southern Nevada has experienced a steady increase in traffic-related deaths and serious injuries over the past several years.
+Life-changing crashes don't just impact people who drive; people who walk, cycle, ride the bus, and ride motorcycles are among the most vulnerable and are disproportionately affected.
 The region's current roadway designs need to be adjusted to prioritize safety for everyone.